 Under what scenarios are families financially responsible for damage to the Chromebook?

 When a device is broken, the district will seek to repair it through the device warranty first, then through the district's accidental damage insurance.
 This means there are potentially three ways in which a family may be financially responsible for damages/loss of the Chromebook:

 - If it is lost (as damage insurance doesn’t cover physically losing it)

 - If it is damaged intentionally

-- If it is damaged numerous times in a short time period, then the damage insurance may expire. (for example, if you turn in your Chromebook for repair every week, the insurance may deny the claim since it’s the same exact device in a short time period)
+- If it is damaged numerous times in a short time period, then the damage insurance may not cover it.
+For example, if you turn in your Chromebook for repair every week, the insurance may deny the claim since it’s the same exact device in a short time period.

 If it is lost, how much is the total replacement cost?

 Replacement cost is $235 for the entire set (Chromebook, charger and case, if applicable)